Operation Market Garden: Nijmegen

 The Market Garden plan depended upon a single highway as the route of advance and supply.
-This imposed a delay, although the delay was not that great.
+This caused a delay, though it was not significant.
 A problem was that other units could not be deployed on other routes to maintain momentum.
-Brigadier General Gavin opinioned that this would not have been an issue with firm leadership, although he failed to discuss his own failings in maintaining the set schedule.
+Brigadier General Gavin opined that this would not have been an issue with firm leadership, although he failed to discuss his own failings in maintaining the set schedule.
 The historian Max Hastings argued that the delays in moving towards Arnhem "reflected poorly on the British Army".
 Carrington stated that he met no one who "suggested we should press on to Arnhem."
-The historian Robin Neillands argued that the failure of Gavin's 82nd Airborne to take the Nijmegan bridge on 17 September, was a "major contribution to the failure of the entire Arnhem operation and it will not do to pass the blame for that failure on to the British or to Captain Lord Carrington."
+The historian Robin Neillands argued that the failure of Gavin's 82nd Airborne to take the Nijmegen bridge on 17 September, was a "major contribution to the failure of the entire Arnhem operation and it will not do to pass the blame for that failure on to the British or to Captain Lord Carrington."

 The delay enabled the Germans to reinforce the defence already established at Ressen (an SS infantry battalion, eleven tanks, an infantry battalion, two 88 mm batteries, twenty 20 mm flak and the remnants of the forces fighting at Arnhem), aided by use of the bridge following their capture of its northern end.
 The advance of the Guards, hindered by marshes that prevented off-road movement, was soon halted by a firm German defensive line.
-The Guards spearhead did not have the strength to outflank the line.
+The Guards' spearhead did not have the strength to outflank the line.
 The 43rd Division was ordered to take over the lead, work its way around the enemy positions and make contact with the Polish airborne troops at Driel to the west.
-The 43rd was 16 km away and there was a traffic jam between them and Nijmegen.
-It was not until the following day, Friday, that the whole division crossed the River Waal and began its advance.
+The 43rd was 16 km away, and there was a traffic jam between them and Nijmegen.
+It was not until the following day, Friday, that the whole Division crossed the River Waal and began its advance.

 The Germans, clearly starting to gain the upper hand at Arnhem, continued counterattacking all along the path of XXX Corps.
-XXX Corps still managed to advance with the 101st Airborne Division and XXX Corps holding ground.
-Glider tugs and cargo carriers delivered supplies to the 82nd Airborne Division.
-About 60% of the supplies were recovered with 351 of the gliders being counted as effective, partly with the help of Dutch civilians.
-Most of the 82nd and 101st, reinforced with British armoured units, were engaged in defensive fighting with the objective of holding the highway corridor.
+However, XXX Corps still managed to advance with the 101st Airborne Division.
+Glider tugs and cargo carriers maintained supply lines for the 82nd Airborne Division.
+About 60% of the supplies were recovered, with 351 gliders counted as effective, partly with help from Dutch civilians.
+Most of the 82nd and 101st, reinforced by British armoured units, were engaged in defensive fighting to hold the highway corridor.
 Small engagements were fought along the whole length of the corridor.